 Crape myrtles are now starting to bloom here and in landscapes.
 They love the heat.
 Although crape myrtle is a very drought tolerant plant, it will bloom much nicer with at least one good deep soak a week.
 Also spray for aphids if you see sticky shiny leaves.
 Use neem oil or an insecticide or insecticidal soap.
 Any of these are better sprayed in the evening so that there is no damage to the leaves from the heat of the day.

 Vegetable gardens probably need fertilizing about now.
 If you fertilized when you planted, it’s about time to give the garden another fertilizing and then again sometime in August to keep your plants healthy and productive.
 Use a vegetable fertilizer for this.
 Avoid high nitrogen fertilizers as they will cause growth at the expense of production.
 Organic vegetable fertilizers work well because they feed slowly and there is less chance of burning the plants in warm weather.
 Mulch your garden too, to hold the moisture in and use less water.
 If you are experiencing blossom end rot on your tomatoes and squash, add calcium to your soil.
-We carry oyster shell and a liquid calcium called Foli-Cal.
-The liquid calcium is used as a foliar spray directly on the leaves of the plants.
+We carry oyster shell and bone meal to add calcium to the soil.

 Watch for tomato worms.
 If you see them, use BT or Monterey Garden Insect Spray to get rid of them.
 Both are organic controls.
 Or just pull them off and get rid of them.

 Hopefully the weather continues nice and mild for the summer as it has up to this point for the most part.
 Get out early and enjoy the cool of the morning and do some gardening.
 It’s a great way to start the day.